gdscwm/wm-course-scraper-workshop/wm-course-scraper/readme.md

-There are a bunch more things we can and will do with this scraper, but we'll pick up next workshop.
+We'll stop here this week and pick up next workshop.
 See you then!

 # Sources